jeffbahns/gv_code/README.md

 ## How to run
 Now that you have the correct Python version installed, it's time to run the program.

-The simplest way to execute this program is at the command line
+The simplest way to execute this program is at the command line, by running this command
 ```
-python3.4 main.py <test file>.txt
+python3.4 main.py test.txt
 ```

 The most important thing here, is that the input file is provided or else the program will exit with nothing to show.
 I have a test file included so you can examine the format and use it to test on your own.